-The Group is a leading global investment manager and developer in logistics, real estate, infrastructure, finance and related technologies.
-The Group believes that its combined experience and expertise as an investor and an operator provide it with a distinct competitive advantage to build, acquire and scale high-quality businesses and to create value for its customers and investors.
+The Group is a leading global investment manager and business builder in logistics and supply chain, data infrastructure, renewable energy and related technologies.
+The Group believes that its combined investing and operating expertise allows it to create value for its customers and investors.